TheFrenchGhosty/wiki.thefrenchghosty.me/docs/linux/linux-change-dns.md

-# Change a machine's DNS server
+# Change a Machine's DNS Server

 Changing the DNS server of a linux machine is needlessly complicated, so this guide is sadly necessary.